nothingisfunny/recursion-readme/README.md

   }
 ```

-In the above code for Javascript to evaluate the function call sumUpToFive it must first evaluate sumUpToFour.
+In the above code, for Javascript to evaluate the function call sumUpToFive it must first evaluate sumUpToFour.
 Just like in our recursive solution to evaluate sumUpTo(5) it must first evaluate sumUpTo(4).

 So Javascript is in the middle of all of these function calls until the base case is resolved.
 Then once it solves that sumUpTo(1) equals one, it can begin to resolve sumUpTo(2) and so on.

+### Discovering a recursive solution

 Ok, so now we understand that when we see a function like sumUpTo we know that two steps are involved, breaking the function down into it's recursive calls until the base case is reached.
 And then once the base case is resolved, then the other recursive calls are solved.

 ```javascript
 function sumUpTo(n){
   if(n > 1){